 Badger Project at Wytham Woods

 We are looking for volunteers for the long-term Badger Project in Wytham Woods.
-The position is open from Spring 2013 and will cover 2 week sessions 3-4 times per year, with the next session planned in May/June.
+The position is open from Spring 2013 and will cover 2 week sessions 3-4 times per year, with the next session planned in 18th-31st August.

 The role consists of assisting with field work and some basic lab work (at the field station).
 The fieldwork can be physically demanding, as it will involve carrying heavy equipment through the woods with early morning starts (~ 6-7am) working until late afternoon/early evening.
 Basic lab skills (e.g. pipetting) and being able work independently are essential.
 While fieldwork experience would be an advantage, it is not essential.
 Volunteers would require their own transport to Wytham Woods (bike or car).